squashjedi/basecamp/README.md

 Basecamp provides a great starting place for your Laravel project with all of the following:-
 * It has a fluent interface to OAuth authentication with Facebook using the Laravel Socialite package.
 * Built in emails to authenticate users, password resets, resend validation code and a welcome email.
-* An area for logged in users to update their settings
+* An area for logged in users to update their settings.
-* A webmaster's admin panel to crud users using an API.
+* A webmaster's admin panel to CRUD Users.
+* A Users API.

 ## Install